lubdhesh18/DevOps-AWS-Notes/README.md

 I created this space to host my comprehensive, structured study notes and solved practical assignments covering industry-standard DevOps tools and AWS cloud services.

 ## 📌 Repository Overview
 This repository is designed to guide you from foundational concepts to advanced implementation of DevOps methodologies.
-It includes deep-dives into infrastructure, CI/CD pipelines, automation scripts, and cloud architecture.
+It includes deep dives into infrastructure, CI/CD pipelines, automation scripts, and cloud architecture.

 ## 📂 Directory Structure & Topics Covered
 ### Each directory contains my dedicated .pdf notes and practical assignment solutions: